Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 To learn more about this exceptional place and its monkeys check out their official travel website: Welcome to Gibraltar

 Here we are, Liisa and Clas on the Rock of Gibraltar, ready to head back to the Sun Coast!
-We have seen the Rock and the monkeys.
+Having seen both the Rock and the monkeys.

 Goodbye from the pretty Costa del Sol and the Rock of Gibraltar!

-If Spain is your favourite country, you might also like these posts:
+If Spain is your favorite country, you might also like these posts: